shahanakattil/ai-in-a-day/04-conversational-ai/04-conversational-ai.md

     ![](media/publish-bot-01.png)

-13. You need to providing the Email/Username: <inject key="AzureAdUserEmail"></inject> in the signup popup for publishing bot.
+13. You need to provide the Email/Username: <inject key="AzureAdUserEmail"></inject> in the signup popup for publishing bot.
 Confirm that you want to publish the bot by clicking on **Okay**.
 The bot should now be in the process of publishing.

     ![](media/publish-bot-02.png)